 WHAT IS THE 30 SECOND RULE?

-Last Updated on March 15, 2023 by John Fischer
+Last Updated on February 18, 2024 by John Fischer

-The first 30 seconds of a sales pitch are crucial, as this is the time when the potential customer is most likely to form an opinion about the salesperson and their product or service.
+The first 30 seconds of a sales pitch are crucial, as this is when the potential customer is most likely to form an opinion about the salesperson and their product or service.
 The goal of the 30-Second Rule is to make a strong, concise, and relevant opening statement that captures the potential customer’s attention and encourages them to continue the conversation.

 To effectively use the 30-Second Rule, a salesperson should focus on the benefits of their product or service rather than the features, and tailor their pitch to the specific needs and interests of the potential customer.
 They should also maintain a confident and positive tone and avoid using industry jargon or technical terms that may be confusing or off-putting.